Zulfen/ZulfBungee/README.md

 **Known Bugs:**

 * Socket closed exception on the proxy side when the DataIn thread disconnects.
-Investigating
+Investigating.

 **Supported Syntax:**